-Karen Beckwith is the Flora Stone Mather Professor and Chair of the Department of Political Science at Case Western Reserve University.
+Karen Beckwith is the Flora Stone Mather Professor in the Department of Political Science at Case Western Reserve University.
 She received her BA from the University of Kentucky (1972) and her MA and PhD from Syracuse University (1977, 1982).
 Teaching primarily in the areas of political parties, political movements, and women, gender, and politics, she has special regional interest in the United States and West Europe.